opensovereigncloud/docs/docs/overview/index.md

 This layer is perfect for those who need fine-grained control over physical hardware without sacrificing automation.

 **[Get Started with Bare Metal Automation](/baremetal/getting-started)**

----

-## Why IronCore?

-- **Open Source**: Fully transparent, community-driven, and free to use.
-- **Dual-Layer Design**: Seamlessly integrate IaaS and bare metal management in one platform.
-Or use them independently.
-- **Scalable**: From small deployments to enterprise-grade clusters, IronCore grows with you.

-## Get Involved

-- **[GitHub Repository](https://github.com/ironcore-dev)**: Explore the code, report issues, or submit pull requests.